leanderseige/eurorackdiy/PSU.md

 I did not have 1N4007 diodes but UF4007, so I used these instead.

-I have one of those complete power modules that consist of a switch, a fuse and a jack and I used it for the rear side of the PSU.
-Of course I also added another switch for the front panel so I ended upd with two switches.
+I have one of those complete power modules that consist of a switch, a fuse and a jack and I used it for the rear side of the PSU (https://amzn.to/3XVcw57).
+Of course I also added another switch for the front panel so I ended up with two switches.

 I did not feel save with just one fuse in the primary circuit so I added one in each secondary AC channel.
 This maybe could or should be improved by putting them on the DC outputs instead?